digitalocean/Kubernetes-Starter-Kit-Developers/04-setup-prometheus-stack/README.md

 ![Emojivoto Prometheus Target](assets/images/prom_emojivoto_target.png)

 **Note:**

-There are **2 entries** under the discovered targets because the `Emojivoto` deployments of pods which emit metric consists of 2 `Pods`.
+There are **2 entries** under the discovered targets because the `Emojivoto` deployment consists of 2 `services` exposing the metrics endpoint.

 In the next step, you'll discover `PromQL` along with some simple examples, to get you started, and discover the language.